lese100/Auction_House/README.md

-Across the top you will see the Auction House name and a unique, randomly-generated integer ID number corresponding to the Auction House's bank account number, the Auction House's current bank balance (which will be $0 when first started), and the amount owed the Auction House from Agents who have won bids on auction items.
+Across the top you will see the Auction House name and a unique, randomly-generated integer ID number corresponding to the Auction House's bank account number, the Auction House's current bank balance (which will be $0 when first started), and the amount owed to the Auction House from Agents who have won bids on auction items.

-In the bottom pane you will seem some brief information describing connection activity, beginning with the Auction House's connection to the Bank, and giving details about Agents connecting to the AH.
+In the bottom pane you will seem some brief information describing connection activity, beginning with the Auction House's connection to the Bank, and giving details about Agents connecting/disconnecting to/from the AH.

 In the center pane you will see a table listing the items up for auction at this Auction House.
 The STATE column tells you if bidding is OPEN (but no